nonplayer/hammercrawl/hc_core_smith.md

 * **Did anyone actually say "Huzzah!" when entering?** Add both one Blue and one Black die to the Pool.
 * **Other Mods:** Add more dice based on whim, nefarious plans, the "Scout Ahead" camp action results, cocky player complacency, shifting planes, stock market trends, and whatever else you feel makes sense.

+Additionally, depending on how you are generating your dungeon, you may need to add one or more "mundane" dice to the pool to build the encounter.
+See "Random Encounters" later in this document.

 ***With the pool assembled, Roll the Dice!***

 ### Determine Outcome

-All dice are counted in HAMMERCRAWL! - no symbols cancel any other symbols.
+Once rolled, the following symbols cancel each other out one for one:

+* Arrows vs Targets
+* Suns and Xs
+* Sun-Circles vs X-Circles

+#### Arrows vs Targets: Advantages

+These dice symbols set up advantages for one side of the following encounter.

-**Arrows:** (aka the "Advantage" symbol - Green, Blue, and Yellow) - For each Arrow rolled, add one to a temporary pool of expendable d20 die-roll advantages that *the PCs* can use at their discretion in the next room.
+**Arrows:** (aka the "Advantage" symbol - Green, Blue, and Yellow) - For each net Arrow rolled, add one to a temporary pool of expendable d20 die-roll advantages that *the PCs* can use at their discretion in the next room.
 Advantages must be described and feasible within the confines of the narrative.
 These advantages do not carry on to other rooms, and are lost as soon as the PCs move on.

+**Targets:** (aka the "Threat" symbol - Red, Black, and Purple) - For each net Target rolled, add one to a temporary pool of expendable d20 die-roll disadvantages that *the Hammersmith* can use at his discretion in the next room, applying them to the PCs stated actions.
+Disadvantages must be described and feasible within the confines of the narrative.
+These disadvantages do not carry on to other rooms, and are lost as soon as the PCs move on.

+#### Suns vs Xs: Encounter Modification

 **Suns:** (aka the "Success" symbol - Green, Blue, and Yellow) - Each Sun represents a tangible benefit for the players in the next room.
 Example benefits: